natefinch/pie/README.md

 ```
 StartProviderCodec starts a plugin application at the given path and args,
 and returns an RPC client that communicates with the plugin using the
-ClientCodec returned by codec over the plugin's Stdin and Stdout.
+ClientCodec returned by f over the plugin's Stdin and Stdout.
 The writer
 passed to output will receive output from the plugin's stderr.
 Closing the
 RPC client returned from this function will shut down the plugin application.